dandelionadia/docs/different/question.md

   1. #### What is your typical workflow like?

-      >I open the visual studio.
+      >I open visual studio.
        I create a page layout in html.
-      I add a bootstrap and sass if necessary.
         I split the page into blocks.
+        I add Bootstrap and SASS if necessary.
         I style blocks in CSS one by one.
         I check it in the browser.
         I commit changes into Git.

 2. #### What do you use as your primary text editor?